elated-sawyer/WALL-E/README.md

 #### Option 2: Collect Your Own Trajectories

 If you prefer to collect your own data, gather trajectories from your environment and store them in the appropriate JSON format.
-Replace `"/path/to/buffer.json"` with the path to your own trajectory data:

 Trajectories should be saved in JSON format following the structure below:

 ```json